paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/research.md

       <ul><li><em>Revise Resubmit, Electoral Studies</em></li></ul>
       </li></ul>

-<ul><li> Industrial Exposure, Deindustrialization, and their Political Effects from the New Deal to the 21st Century, with <a href="https://sites.google.com/site/amjeannet/home"> Anne-Marie Jeannet (University of Milan)</a>
+<ul><li> Industrial Exposure, Deindustrialization, and their Political Effects from the New Deal to the 21st Century, with <a href="https://sites.google.com/site/amjeannet/home"> Anne-Marie Jeannet</a>
 <details>
       <summary>[Abstract]</summary>
       <p align="justify">